quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 ### Django Project Structure

-What will the project structure look like?
-What will the files be named?
-What will the directories be named?
+This is what our project structure will look like:

 * cupid_code/
   * cupid_code/ - Main project directory.